Last updated on 23 November 2021

 Tel: +32 (0)2 274 48 00

 We have taken appropriate technical and organisational security measures to guarantee the safety of your personal data.
-For example, our server and software tools are secured with a username and password, two-step verification, access restrictions apply, and we use encryption whenever possible.
+Our systems and software tools are secured with a username and password, two-step verification, access restrictions apply, encryption is used where possible.
 Furthermore, we provide training to our staff on data protection, we have internal guidelines on data security and we take appropriate security measures in the form of up to date antivirus and firewall protection.

 In no event can Sirius Legal be held liable for any direct or indirect damage resulting from a wrongful or unlawful use of the personal data by a third party.